Scriber-Labs/research-notebook/docs/project_batch_1/project_2/index.md

             for $n=0,1,2$ using lightweight differentiable neural networks.

-            !!! ember "The eigenfunctions $\psi_n^\theta(x)$ are not freely learned fields."
+            !!! eigenote "Note"

-                The learned eigenstates are constrained by multiple coupled structures:
+                The learned eigenfunctions $\psi_n^\theta(x)$ are *not* freely learned fields.
+They are constrained by multiple coupled structures:

                 - The time-independent Schrödinger equation (TISE).
                 - Weighted $L^2$ normalization.
                 - Sequential Grahm-Schmidt orthogonalization.
                 - Shared dependence on the learned potential $V_\theta(x)$.

                 Consequently, the architecture behaves as a **constrained operator-eigenfunction learning system** rather than a collection of independently learned functions.

     === "🔢 Numerical Methods"